A real girl living and dating near Philadelphia.

 Since 2010, I’ve received thousands of messages – some good, many terrible.
 I’ve read countless profiles – some funny and interesting, many boring or obnoxious.
 I’ve researched online dating studies, articles, and recent census surveys.
 I've interviewed other women and men about their best strategies, worst pet peeves, and their horror stories and happy endings.

 I know what messages women reply to, what profiles get our attention – and WHY.
-Plus, as the owner of a successful marketing consultancy, I know a thing or two about great writing, persuasive marketing, and crafting the right first impression.
+Plus, as a copywriter, web designer, and business owner, I know a thing or two about great writing, persuasive marketing, and crafting the right first impression.

 MenAskEm gives this knowledge to the good guys – the men who want to do this right.
 The guys who deserve to get the girl.